 speed 9600 baud cs8 -cstopb -parenb

 Now we can do some measures on the RS-485 line.
-It’s a differential line which uses two wires.
-Both wires are transferring the same signal but one signal is positive and second is negative.
-Both signals is corresponding to each other, common-ground wire is not required (typically).
+It’s a differential line that uses two wires.
+Both wires are transferring the same signal but one signal is positive and the second is negative.
+Both signals are corresponding to each other, common-ground wire is not required (typically).

-On the receiver side device measures voltage difference between two wires.
-High enough (±200mV) difference interpreted as single bit of the data.
-This allows to exclude interference on the line because both wires is affected by interference in the same way and this interference is not-differential signal so it just subtracting from itself, giving almost zero level.
+The receiver’s side device measures the voltage difference between the two wires.
+High enough (±200mV) difference interpreted as a single bit of the data.
+This allows excluding interference on the line because both wires are affected by interference in the same way and this interference is not-differential signal so it just subtracting from itself, giving almost zero value.

 Please note, that it’s highly recommended to use common-ground wire in case long line, especially between different buildings.
 This can help to equalize ground voltages between devices and avoid problems that can ruin your day.

-End points of the RS-485 line should be terminated with resistor which is equal to the resistance of the cable.
-For typical CAT5 twisted pair this is 120 Ω.
+Endpoints of the RS-485 line should be terminated with a resistor which is equal to the resistance of the cable.
+For typical CAT5 twisted-pair, this is 120 Ω.

-Also you can see in my (and other) adapter additonal resistors that pulls up positive and pulls down negative wires of the RS-485 line.
+Also, you can see in my (and other) adapter additional resistors that pull up positive and pulls down negative wires of the RS-485 line.

-This resistors forms voltage divider which can helps to set initial bias voltage on the receiver inputs.
-This can help to stabilize the line so receiver can easely detect voltage changes during data transmission.
+These resistors form a voltage divider which can help to set initial bias voltage on the receiver inputs.
+This can help to stabilize the line so the receiver can easily detect voltage changes during data transmission.

 To capture differential line signals should be used differential probes, like this one:

-I don’t have such probe so let’s do it in incorrect way 🙂
+I don’t have such probe so let’s do it in an incorrect way 🙂

-Connect first channel of the oscilloscope to the line A+ (pin next to the common wire) and second channel to the line B-.
+Connect the first channel of the oscilloscope to the line A+ (pin next to the common wire) and the second channel to the line B-.

-In this situation ground terminals of the probes can be left unconnected but this increases noise level.
-To reduce noise level connect this clips to the common ground wire.
-Please note that this ground connection will not help to correctly measure actual signal because it’s differential line and it’s not referenced to the common wire.
+In this situation, ground terminals of the probes can be left unconnected but this increases noise level.
+To reduce noise level connect these clips to the common ground wire.
+Please note that this ground connection will not help to correctly measure actual signal because it’s a differential line and it’s not referenced to the common wire.

 Let’s repeat sending ‘h’ symbol using echo.
 We should capture something like this:

 As expected there are two signals, one of the signals is inverted.
-But overall picture is looks familiar to the previous measures on the FT232 TX pin.
+But overall picture looks familiar to the previous measures on the FT232 TX pin.
 Here even can be measured baud rate.
-Of course both signals is quite noisy.
+Of course, both signals are quite noisy.

-Most of the oscilloscopes contains simple Math functions.
-Using this functionality second channel can be subtracted from the first channel.
+Most of the oscilloscopes contain simple Math functions.
+Using this functionality the second channel can be subtracted from the first channel.

-Subtraction result must be inverted.
-After this result should looks more correct.
-Noise level was decreased.
+The subtraction result must be inverted.
+After this result should look more correct.
+The noise level was decreased.

 Data can be easily decoded.

 Actually I’m not sure about this ‘bit’ between idle state and transmission of the start bit.
-Looks like transmitter switching from the high-z state to the tx mode.
-Area was marked on the picture.
-If I’m wrong please write in the comments.
+It looks like transmitter switching from the high-z state to the tx mode.
+The area was marked on the picture.
+If I’m wrong please correct me down in the comments.

 Now it’s time to have some fun.
 How about ‘movie’ through the RS-485 line?

-Of course not real movie but very cool ASCII-Art version of the Star Wars.
+Of course not a real movie but a very cool ASCII-Art version of the Star Wars.